-The documents the escrow holder may obtain include:
+The documents the escrow company may collect include:

-When closing is completely finished, you'll make a payment to the escrow agent.
-As your agent, I'll let you know what is an acceptable form of payment.
+The escrow holder receives a payment at the completion of closing.
+As your real estate agent, I'll let you know what is an acceptable way of paying.

 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
 Though most home buyers make payments via their monthly mortgage payment, Escrow Accounts are deposited into at closing as well.

 Now you know more about how to close on your future home.
 And, you can be a more confident home buyer and future homeowner.